Highpoint2000/LiveMap/README.md

 ![image](https://github.com/user-attachments/assets/2a7d78b5-c61c-4c62-9c7a-12d125e24a98)

-## v2.1c
+## v2.1d

-- Adjustments for displaying stations without PI code
-- Caching function revised
-- coming soon: Quickly jump to the previous frequency or toggle between two frequencies (click on the web server's frequency display)
+- Quickly jump to the previous frequency or toggle between two frequencies (click on the web server's frequency display)
+- Moving the map and table is limited to screen limits

 ## Installation notes: